 Check your progress - I

-NOTE:- a) Write your answers in the space given below.
+NOTE :- a) Write your answers in the space given below.

-- b) Compare your answer with the lesson.
+b) C b) Compare your answer with the lesson.

-- A) Tick the right choice:
+A) Tick the right choice :-

-- a) Who said, "Research is a procedure by which we attempt to find systematically and with the support of demonstrable facts, the answer to a question or the resolution of a problem":
+a) Who said, "Research is a procedure by which we attempt the find systematically and with the support of demonstrable facts the answer to a question or the resolution of a problem" :

-- i) Leedy

-- ii) Fred N. Kerlinger
+i) Leedy ii) Fred N. Kerlinger

-- b) Attempting to find all relevant data or collecting it systematically:
+b) Attempting to find all relevant data or collecting systematically:

-- i) Systematization

-- ii) Objectivity
+i) Systematization ii) Objectivity

-B) Ans nswer the following questions
+B) Ansv ver the following questions

 a) Define science.

-b) Write the significance of research (any three).
+b) Write the significance of rese arch (any three).

-0)

 8.6 WAYS OF KNOWING ABOUT BEHAVIOR

 There is more than one ways to learn about human and animal behavior.
-These can be divided into two broad categories:- a) Non Empirical Method:-
+These can be divided into two broad categories:- a) Non Empirical Method :-

-- i) Authority: we may believe something because some respected persons told us it is true.
+- Authority : we may believe something because some respected persons told us it is true.
 Religion is an authority.
-History of science is in large part a struggle for intellectual freedom from the dogmas of authority. - ii) Logic: Take the following set of statements:-
+History of science is in large part a struggle for intellectual freedom from the dogmas of authority. - ii) Logic : Take the following set of statements :- b) Empirical Method :